 Aside from Force Majeure clauses and other clauses that may limit the organisers liability it is important that negotiations are entered so that any imbalance is addressed with a view to increasing the exhibitors rights and protection under the contract.
 However, often there is no individual contract just a list of rules which exhibitors sign and organisers adhere to and in such situations insurance policies and acceptance of loss for exhibitors are the reality.

 - Get a copy of the exhibitor’s guide or rules from the boat or trade show organisers.
 These can often be found on the trade show website, if applicable;

 - Review the rules especially the section often referred to as “Standard Terms and Conditions of Contract.
 As well as clauses such as “Organisers or Venues responsibilities and limit of liability”;

-- If you are not able to understand these terms, let alone read them given the minuscule font size, get a solicitor to interpret the terms.
-Note: you can save money by giving clear specific instruction to your solicitor regarding the limit of liability;
+- If you are not able to understand these terms, let alone read them given the minuscule font size, get a lawyer to interpret the terms.
+Note: you can save money by giving clear specific instruction to your lawyer regarding the limit of liability;

 - Plan the exhibit and keep a log of all costs;

 - Asses the value of your total exhibit;

 - Consider insurance policy options;